-Valuation date June 30, 2023 and 2022 Actuarial cost method Entry Age Normal Amortization approach Closed Investment rate of return .25%, net of investment expenses Inflation rate 2.40% and 2.30%, respectively Projected salary increases 2.41% -4.85% for 2023 and 3.10% - 4.60% for 2022 (varies depending on duration of service) Cost-of-living adjustments None Mortality Active members - For 2023, Pub2010T-Below Median Employee (amount weighted) tables for males and females, adjusted by 0.965 for males and by 0.942 for females.
-For 202++2, RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
-Non-Disabled retiree/inactive members - For 2023, Pub2010T-Below Median Retiree (amount weighted) tables for males and females, adjusted by 1.173 for males and by 1.258 for females.
-For 2022, RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
-Disability retiree mortality - For 2023, Pub2010T-Disability (amount weighted) tables for males and females, adjusted by factors of 1.043 for males and by 1.092 for females.
-For 2022, RP-2014 Disability tables, adjusted by 1.111 for males and by 1.134 for females.
-Contingent survivor mortality - For 2023, Pub2010T-Below Median - Contingent Survivor (amount weighted) tables for males and females, adjusted by factors of 1.079 for males and by 0.919 for females.
-For 2023, these base tables are adjusted from 2010 to 2019 (base year, representing the mid-point of the experience study) with continued future mortality improvement using the MP-2021 improvement table on a fully generational basis.
-For 2022, these base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables.
-Termination and disability For 2023, termination, disability, and retirement assumptions were projected based on a 5-year (2018 - 2022) experience study of the System's members.
-For 2022, termination, disability, and retirement assumptions were projected based on a five-year (July 1, 2012-June 30, 2017) experience study of the System's members.
+Valuation date June 30, 2024 and 2023 Actuarial cost method Entry Age Normal Amortization approach Closed Investment rate of return 7.25%, net of investment expenses Inflation rate 2.40% Projected salary increases 2.41% - 4.85% (varies depending on duration of service) Cost-of-living adjustments None Mortality Active members - Pub2010T-Below Median Employee (amount weighted) tables for males and females, adjusted by 0.965 for males and by 0.942 for females.
+Non-Disabled retiree/inactive members - Pub2010T-Below Median Retiree (amount weighted) tables for males and females, adjusted by 1.173 for males and by 1.258 for females.
+Disability retiree mortality - Pub2010T-Disability (amount weighted) tables for males and females, adjusted by factors of 1.043 for males and by 1.092 for females.
+Contingent survivor mortality - Pub2010T-Below Median - Contingent Survivor (amount weighted) tables for males and females, adjusted by factors of 1.079 for males and by 0.919 for females.
+These base tables are adjusted from 2010 to 2019 (base year, representing the mid-point of the experience study) with continued future mortality improvement using the MP-2021 improvement table on a fully generational basis.
+Termination, disability, and retirement Termination, disability, and retirement assumptions were projected based on a 5-year (2018 - 2022) experience study of the System's members.

-Schedules of TRSL's Proportionate Share of the Collective Total OPEB Liability 6.
+6. Schedules of TRSL's Proportionate Share of the Collective Total OPEB Liability

-This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postemployment Benefit Plan as of June 30, 2023.
+This schedule shows the System's proportionate share of the collective total OPEB liability allocated to its current employees and retirees participating in the State of Louisiana Postemployment Benefit Plan as of June 30, 2024.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
 There were no changes of benefit terms for the OPEB Plan during any of the years presented.
-The discount rate increased to 4.09% in the July 1, 2022 valuation from 2.18% as of July 1, 2021.
+The discount rate increased to 4.13% in the July 1, 2023 valuation from 4.09% as of July 1, 2022.